 Penang is famous for its food.
 Each year I visit Penang to visit my relatives and the food there never cease to amaze me.
 It’s not just that they are good, but they are ridiculously cheap as well (although prices have gone up over the years – inflation is a pain in the butt).

 Influenced by the mix of Malay, Chinese and Indian culture, Penang is definitely home to some unique dishes.
+It’s a must visit when traveling in Malaysia for its food alone.
 Here, I bring to you 5 must try dishes that you shouldn’t miss out!

 P.S.
 If you want to find out where to eat in Penang, here’s 5 restaurants I love.